Assess Hyper-V VMs with Azure Migrate Server Assessment

 - Specify a name for the appliance.
 The name should be alphanumeric with 14 characters or less.

 If you're running VHDs on SMBs, you must enable delegation of credentials from the appliance to the Hyper-V hosts.
 This requires the following:

 - You enable each host to act as a delegate for the appliance.
-You should have done this in the previous tutorial, when you prepared Hyper-V for assessment and migration.
-You should have either set up CredSSP for the hosts manually, or by running the Hyper-V Prerequisites Configuration script.
+If you followed the tutorials in order, you did this in the previous tutorial, when you prepared Hyper-V for assessment and migration.
+You should have either set up CredSSP for the hosts manually, or by running a script that does this.